SkylarPlayz348/sky-noclip/readme.md

 ## Events

-`skynoclip:Toggle`: Called by the server to other clients and to the server so that you can sync with other players
+`skynoclip:Toggle`: Called by the client to other clients and to the server so that you can sync with other players